-This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.
+Sne This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.
 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Брс on appreciate (it any) minus on the uniounty requency, or aurusion of this services

+Serv vice Delivery Method (check each that applies):

+Participant-directed as specified in Appendix E

+Provider managed

-Specify whether the service may be provided by (check each that applies):
+Spe cify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+Legal Guardian

+Pro vider Specifications:

+Provider Category Provider Type Title

+Agency Agency

+Ap ppendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Advanced Supported Employment
+Service Type: Other Service

+Service Name: Advanced Supported Employment

+ovider Category:

+ency

+Pro ovider Type:

+Ag ency

+Pro ovider Qualifications

+License (specify):

-Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Advanced Supported Employment services shall hold one of the following: 1.
-Bachelor's Degree; or
+Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Advanced Supported Employment services shall hold one of the following:

-2. High school diploma and at least four years of consecutive or non-consecutive years of personal experience as a parent, sibling or primary caretaker of an individual with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges; or

-3. High school diploma and at least four years of professional experience providing services to people with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges as a service coordinator, staff person, SC, supervisor, or rehabilitation professional; or

-4. A combination of post-secondary education without a Bachelor's Degree combined with either personal or professional experience that totals at least four years.
+- 1. Bachelor's Degree; or - 2.
+High school diploma and at least four years of consecutive or non-consecutive years of personal experience as a parent, sibling or primary caretaker of an individual with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges; or - 3.
+High school diploma and at least four years of professional experience providing services to people with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges as a service coordinator, staff person, SC, supervisor, or rehabilitation professional; or - 4.
+A combination of post-secondary education without a Bachelor's Degree combined with either personal or professional experience that totals at least four years.

 In addition to the education and experience requirements listed above, staff who will work directly with the participant must also have an Advanced Supported Employment certification, which is in good standing, by an ODP-recognized training organization.
-To be recognized by ODP, the Advanced Supported Employment certification must meet all of the following criteria: 1.
-Require at least 20 hours of classroom instruction;
+To be recognized by ODP, the Advanced Supported Employment certification must meet all of the following criteria:

-2. Require at least 40 hours of supervised, mentored field work;

-3. Include competency-based testing;

-4. Require certification renewal at least every 3 years; and

-5. Be nationally recognized and acceptable to ODP.
+- 1. Require at least 20 hours of classroom instruction; - 2.
+Require at least 40 hours of supervised, mentored field work; - 3.
+Include competency-based testing; - 4.
+Require certification renewal at least every 3 years; and - 5.
+Be nationally recognized and acceptable to ODP.

-1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of the Advanced Supported Employment have automobile insurance.

-7. Have documentation that all vehicles used in the provision of the Advanced Supported Employment service have current State motor vehicle registration and inspection.

-7. Have Workers' Compensation Insurance, in accordance with state law.

-8. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

-9. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of the Advanced Supported Employment have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of the Advanced Supported Employment service have current State motor vehicle registration and inspection. - 7.
+Have Workers' Compensation Insurance, in accordance with state law. - 8.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 9.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: